kjytay/D3/README.md

 ## List of Examples

 1. **Example 01**: A single black rectangle and a stripped-down bar chart.
-2. **Example 02**: A circle which changes colour when you hover over it.
+2. **Example 02**: A circle which changes colour when you hover over it, and a circle which shrinks and grows when you click it.